lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 **testSkip** allows running tests which are flagged skip=true or prefixed with an _ (which also disables a test)

 	ant -DtestSkip="false" -DtestFilter="_" -DtestDebug="true"

+**testServices** allows restricting which Test Services (db, mail, ftp, s3 etc) to enable, if configured, whilst disabling any other configured services

+	ant -DtestServices="s3,orm"